son-n-pham/GATE_Writing/writings/021_shed/grading_sue.md

 #### Structure (1.5/2 marks)

-- Evidence: The essay starts with the spoiled milk, introduces Mr. Chiron and his routine, and then shifts to the mysterious event of his shadow slipping away.
+- Evidence: The essay presents a sequence of events, starting with the spoiled milk and ending with Mr. Chiron opening the shed door.
-- Analysis: The structure is present, but the initial focus on the milk could be more clearly connected to the subsequent events to create a stronger sense of unity.
+- Analysis: The narrative has a discernible beginning, middle, and end, creating a basic structural framework.
-- Score Justification: The essay has a beginning, middle, and end, but the connection between the opening and the climax could be smoother.
+- Score Justification: While the essay follows a chronological order, some transitions between paragraphs could be smoother to enhance the flow.
+For instance, the shift from Mr. Chiron's reaction to the milk to his routine with the dog could be more connected.
-- Improvement Strategy: Consider how the initial details you provide set the stage for the rest of your story.
-Ensure a clear link between different parts of your narrative.
+- Improvement Strategy: Focus on creating stronger transitional sentences or phrases between paragraphs to guide the reader through the narrative more seamlessly.

 #### Tone (2.5/3 marks)

-- Evidence: The tone shifts from the unpleasantness of the sour milk to a more ominous feeling as the essay progresses, particularly with the description of the flickering lamplight and the dog's howling.
+- Evidence: Phrases like "burning like acid on my tongue" and the description of the "faint silhouette of his reflection moving in the dead television screen" establish a slightly eerie and mysterious tone.
-- Analysis: The shift in tone effectively builds suspense.
+- Analysis: The tone effectively sets a subtle, unsettling atmosphere, hinting at something unusual occurring.
-- Score Justification: The tone is generally appropriate, creating a sense of unease and mystery.
+- Score Justification: The tone is generally consistent and appropriate for the narrative being developed.
+However, there are moments where the tone could be amplified to further enhance the sense of mystery or foreboding.
-- Improvement Strategy: Pay attention to how tone can be used to create specific effects in your writing.
+- Improvement Strategy: Experiment with intensifying descriptive language and sensory details to create a more palpable atmosphere throughout the essay.

-#### Emotions/Feelings (0.5/1 marks)
+#### Emotions/Feelings (0.5/1 mark)

-- Evidence: Mr. Chiron's disillusionment with his past dreams is mentioned, and the dog's unease is hinted at through its growls and howls.
-- Analysis: The essay touches on these emotions, but they could be explored in more depth to create a stronger emotional connection with the reader.
+- Evidence: The essay mentions Mr. Chiron's past desire to be an explorer and his current mundane life, suggesting a hint of lost dreams.
+- Analysis: There's an underlying sense of routine and perhaps a subtle longing, but these emotions are not deeply explored.
-- Score Justification: The emotions are present but not fully developed.
+- Score Justification: The emotions are present but remain understated.
+The reader could connect more with Mr. Chiron if his feelings were more explicitly conveyed.
-- Improvement Strategy: Try to delve deeper into the characters' feelings and motivations to make them more relatable.
+- Improvement Strategy: Delve deeper into Mr. Chiron's internal state by explicitly describing his feelings or using internal monologue to reveal his thoughts and emotions.

-#### Precise Language (0.5/1 marks)
+#### Precise Language (0.75/1 mark)

-- Evidence: "Burning like acid on my tongue and stinking of foot cheese" is a vivid description.
+- Evidence: Descriptions like "stinking of foot cheese" and "armchair was hard as rock" use precise language to create vivid sensory experiences.
-- Analysis: While some descriptions are strong, more consistent use of precise language would enhance the imagery.
-- Score Justification: The language is sometimes precise but can be improved for greater impact.
+- Analysis: The language is generally accurate and contributes to the imagery in the essay.
+- Score Justification: While there are instances of precise language, there are also opportunities to use more evocative and specific word choices to further enrich the descriptions.
-- Improvement Strategy: Focus on using specific and descriptive words to paint a clearer picture for your reader.
+- Improvement Strategy: Focus on selecting words that not only describe but also evoke stronger sensory experiences for the reader.

 #### Figurative Language (2/3 marks)

-- Evidence: "Burning like acid on my tongue" is a strong simile.
-The earlier description of ideas buzzing, turning, soaring and circling was from Skylar's essay.
-- Analysis: The use of figurative language adds impact to certain descriptions.
+- Evidence: Examples include "burning like acid on my tongue," "hard as rock under his weight," and "shadow silently slips away, a moving shroud."
+- Analysis: The essay incorporates similes and metaphors to enhance the descriptions and add depth to the narrative.
-- Score Justification: There are examples of figurative language, but more could be incorporated to enrich the writing.
+- Score Justification: The use of figurative language is present and effective in certain instances.
+Adding more varied and original figures of speech could further elevate the writing.
-- Improvement Strategy: Look for opportunities to use metaphors, similes, and other figures of speech to make your writing more expressive.
+- Improvement Strategy: Actively seek opportunities to incorporate a wider range of figurative language, such as metaphors, similes, and personification, to make the writing more engaging and imaginative.

-#### Moral/Goal (0.5/1 marks)
+#### Moral/Goal (0/1 mark)

-- Evidence: The essay touches on themes of lost dreams and unnoticed changes in life.
-- Analysis: The underlying themes are present but not explicitly stated as a clear moral or goal.
+- Evidence: The essay primarily describes a series of events and doesn't explicitly convey a moral or a clear goal.
+- Analysis: The focus is more on setting a scene and creating an atmosphere rather than delivering a message or pursuing a specific objective.
-- Score Justification: The essay has thematic elements, but a clearer message could strengthen its impact.
+- Score Justification: The absence of a clear moral or goal makes it difficult to identify a central message or purpose in the narrative.
-- Improvement Strategy: Think about the core message you want to convey and try to make it more evident in your narrative.
+- Improvement Strategy: Consider what message or insight you want the reader to take away from the story and weave that into the narrative.

-#### Creative Merit (2.5/3 marks)
+#### Creative Merit (2/3 marks)

-- Evidence: The concept of the shadow silently slipping away is a creative and imaginative element.
+- Evidence: The concept of the shadow detaching from Mr. Chiron and the subtle hints of a "castle in the sky" introduce fantastical elements into an otherwise mundane setting.
-- Analysis: The essay demonstrates creativity through its unique premise.
+- Analysis: The essay shows a good level of creativity by blending reality with subtle hints of the extraordinary.
 - Score Justification: The core idea is creative and intriguing.
-- Improvement Strategy: Continue to explore original ideas and find creative ways to express them in your writing.
+Expanding on the fantastical elements and their connection to the main narrative could further enhance the creative merit.
+- Improvement Strategy: Develop the imaginative aspects of the story more fully.
+Explore the implications of the shadow's departure and the significance of the "castle in the sky."

-### TOTAL MARKS: 8/14 (57%)
+### TOTAL MARKS: 7.5/14 (53.57%)

 ### Strengths:

+- Effective use of descriptive language to create sensory experiences.
+- Intriguing and mysterious tone that captures the reader's attention.
-- Creative and intriguing central concept of the shadow slipping away.
+- Creative concept of the shadow slipping away.
-- Effective use of tone to create a sense of mystery and unease.
-- Hints at deeper themes such as lost dreams.

 ### Areas for Improvement:

-- Strengthen the connection between the beginning and the main plot point for better structural unity.
+- Develop a clearer moral or goal for the narrative to provide a stronger sense of purpose.
-- Develop the characters' emotions and motivations more explicitly.
+- Enhance the expression of emotions and feelings to create a deeper connection with the character.
-- Incorporate more precise and vivid language throughout the essay.

-### Overall Assessment: Sue's essay presents an interesting and creative concept with a subtly building sense of mystery.
-While the core idea is strong, developing clearer connections within the narrative structure, enriching the emotional depth, and using more precise language would significantly enhance the essay's overall impact.
+- Strengthen transitions between paragraphs for a smoother reading experience.

+### Overall Assessment:

+Sue's essay shows promise in its descriptive language and creation of an intriguing atmosphere.
+The concept of the disappearing shadow is a strong point of creativity.
+However, the essay would benefit from a clearer sense of purpose or moral, and a deeper exploration of the character's emotions.
+Strengthening the structural flow and adding more varied figurative language would also elevate the writing.